reframejs/reframe/docs/introduction.template.md

 Later, when hard-writing data isn't sustainable anymore, you can add a Node.js server with a real database to the prototype.

 **Learn Once, Write Any App** -
-Instead of learning several web frameworks, you can learn Reframe to implement apps with any JavaScript stack.
+Instead of learning several frameworks, you can learn Reframe to be able to implement apps with any JavaScript stack.
-For example you can use Reframe to implement an frontend only (static site) with Vue.js but you can as well use Reframe to create a frontend+backend (SSR app) with React.
+For example you can learn Reframe to implement a frontend only (static site) with Vue.js but you can as well learn Reframe to create a frontend+backend (SSR app) with React.

 **Resillient Framework** -
 Web dev technologies are rapidly evolving and,